The ultimate guide to the British Airways Companion Voucher

-I recently redeemed my Companion Voucher earned from my Premium Plus card for two premium economy seats to the Maldives in November.
+I previously redeemed my Companion Voucher earned from my Premium Plus Card for two premium economy seats to the Maldives in November 2019.
 I parted with 82,500 Avios and £950 in taxes plus a Companion Voucher.

 The two seats create a play space for the young traveller and there’s the hope that he or she falls asleep in the bassinet attachment as you sip your Champagne and watch your first film in ages.

-A Companion voucher earned through British Airways American Express Premium Plus can easily generate thousands of pounds in value for £10,000 spend, which is likely the best current benefit available with a UK credit card.
+A Companion Voucher earned through the British Airways American Express Premium Plus Card can easily generate thousands of pounds in value for £10,000 spend, which is the best current benefit available with a U.K. credit card.